-\begin{adjustwidth}{0.2in}{0.2in} ~~~We show that gradient dynamics can converge to any local minimum of a semi-algebraic function.
-Our results cover both discrete and continuous dynamics.
-For discrete gradient dynamics, we show that it can converge to any local minimum once the stepsize is nonsummable and sufficiently small, and the initial value is properly chosen. \end{adjustwidth} {\bf Keywords:} dynamical systems, semi-algebraic geometry, variational analysis. {\bf MSC 2020:} 14P10, 34A60, 49-XX.
+\begin{adjustwidth}{0.2in}{0.2in} ~~~We show that gradient descent can converge to any local minimum of a smooth semi-algebraic function.
+This holds if the step sizes are nonsummable and sufficiently small.
+The same results hold for the subgradient method on locally Lipschitz semi-algebraic functions if the step size is constant.